Macrometacorp/docs/docs/cep/examples/enrich-data-with-stream.md

 -- Define an output stream to which the combined information from both the input streams can to be directed after the join.
 CREATE SINK CashFlowStream WITH (type='stream', stream='CashFlowStream') (branchID int, withdrawalAmount long, depositAmount long);

+-- Query joins the input streams and inserts events where total cash withdrawals are greater than 95% of the cash deposits into the sink stream
 INSERT INTO CashFlowStream
 SELECT w.branchID AS branchID, w.amount AS withdrawalAmount, d.amount AS depositAmount FROM CashWithdrawalStream WINDOW SLIDING_TIME(1 min) AS w